google/cctz/README.md

     cctz`
 3. Build cctz and run the tests: `bazel test :all`

-Note that when using CCTZ in your own code, you might find it easiest to compile the sources directly yourself.
+Note: If you're unable to use bazel, there is also a `Makefile` that should help get you started.
+When using CCTZ in your own project, you might find it easiest to compile the sources using your existing build system.

 Next Steps: